 - A cartilage cap thicker than 2 cm

 If cancer is suspected, you will need a thorough evaluation that includes MRI and CT scans of the tumors.
 Your doctor may also order a CT scan of your chest to look for any disease that may have traveled through the bloodstream to your lungs.
 A biopsy of the tumor tissue will confirm whether there is any cancer.

 When an osteochondroma becomes cancerous, it most commonly changes into a cancer called chondrosarcoma.

 In most cases, treatment consists of careful observation over time.
 Your doctor may want to take regular x-rays to keep track of any changes in the tumors.

 Indications for surgical removal of tumors are the same as for solitary osteochondromas: pain, pressure on nerves or blood vessels, and a large cap of cartilage.

 If surgical removal of an osteochondroma is indicated, the procedure is the same as with a solitary tumor.
 Deformities such as knock-knees or ankles may require surgery to straighten the bone.

-Should multiple chondromatosis become cancerous, treatment will depend on the stage of the cancer's progress.
-In general, malignant tumors are removed using surgery.
-Often, radiation therapy and chemotherapy are used in combination with surgery.
+Should multiple osteochondromatosis become cancerous, treatment will depend on the stage of the cancer's progress.
+In general, malignant tumors are removed using surgery and no further treatment is recommended.
+Rarely, radiation therapy and chemotherapy are used in combination with surgery.